soapbox-pub/rebased/docs/config.md

 ## :mrf_mention
 * `actors`: A list of actors, for which to drop any posts mentioning.

+## :mrf_vocabulary
+* `accept`: A list of ActivityStreams terms to accept.
+If empty, all messages are accepted.
+* `reject`: A list of ActivityStreams terms to reject.
+If empty, no messages are rejected.

 ## :media_proxy
 * `enabled`: Enables proxying of remote media to the instance’s proxy